top of page

 Mary Moreno

-Maria De Los Angeles Moreno is a lifelong Galveston resident, a graduate of Ball High School, Class of 1972, and the proud mother of one daughter, Melissa.
-She dedicated more than three decades to public service, beginning her career with the Galveston Independent School District.
-During her time with the school district, Maria worked with multiple generations of families, many of whom continue to recognize and remember her fondly.
-Students, parents, and even grandparents often recall her by name, sharing stories of her kindness, patience, and unwavering support.
-Her presence left a lasting impression that continues across generations.
-Maria continued her service with Galveston County, working in Social Services from 2007 to 2013 and with Adult Probation from 2013 until her retirement in 2025.
-Guided by faith and a deep commitment to community, she joined LULAC in 2015 and has served on the Executive Board, including roles as Chaplain and Sergeant-at-Arms.
-She is also an active volunteer with Fire Base Ministries, supporting outreach for individuals experiencing homelessness.
-Maria De Los Angeles Moreno is honored for her lifetime of service, leadership, and dedication to uplifting her community.
+Maria De Los Angeles Moreno, a lifelong Galveston resident and Ball High School Class of 1972 graduate, is the proud mother of her daughter, Melissa, and has devoted her life to serving her community.
+She began her career with the Galveston Independent School District, where she worked for more than three decades supporting students and families.
+Generations of parents and former students still remember her kindness, patience, and willingness to help, reflecting the lasting impact she made in local schools.
+Maria later continued her public service with Galveston County, working in Social Services from 2007 to 2013 and with Adult Probation until her retirement in 2025.
+Guided by faith and compassion, she joined LULAC in 2015 and has served on its Executive Board, including roles as Chaplain and Sergeant-at-Arms.
+She also volunteers with Fire Base Ministries, supporting outreach efforts for individuals experiencing homelessness.
+Maria’s lifelong commitment to service and community continues to inspire those whose lives she has touched.

 Carlos Pena